Initiatives for Diversity

 With the goal of realizing a Group in which employees can leverage their potential, we are promoting training activities for female managers, and implementing measures aimed at allowing all employees, including those with disabilities, senior employees, and non-Japanese employees, to work to the best of their abilities.

-Fostering a corporate culture that accepts diversity
+Fostering a corporate culture that embraces diversity

 Allowing Group Employees to Leverage Their Potential